Technical writing program

 The program is open to anyone interested in technical writing.
 It is particularly interesting for college students aiming for professional experience, but also for technical writing professionals wishing to acquire new skills.

 To apply to the program you can just send an email (rardila AT mozilla.com) with your areas of interest and what you wish to get from the program.
 If you have any samples of your work you can attach them, so that our team can find the right tasks for you.
 You should have a minimum of 2 hours a week to commit to the project.
 Your certificate will acknowledge your contribution, so that it is reflected when you have done an exceptional work.
 Loving the open web is definitely a plus!

 How the program is structured

-Ideally participants will begin the program on parallel to the start of the release preparations, so that they can have insights in each step of the way.
-It is nevertheless possible to start at a different time, but to get the certificate participants must complete at least one entire cycle.
+Ideally participants will begin the program on parallel to the start of the release preparations, so that they can have insights into each step of the way.
+It is nevertheless possible to start at a different time, but to get the certificate, participants must complete at least one entire cycle.